 Millions of families need a caregiver to help with an ailing and/or aging family member.

 The fact is, there are many caregivers who have no business owning a cat, let alone being responsible for a frail human being.
-Yet, here they are amongst us, taking care of their loved ones because their sense of obligation and duty is strong.
+Yet, here they are, signed up for duty, taking care of their loved ones because their sense of obligation is strong.
 They believe they are the best option their loved one has for care, so they are trying to do the best they know how to do.
 It might not meet your standard of care nor mine but the job is getting done.

-In the coming years as these caregivers, appointed by default, sacrifice their lives and livelihoods for their loved ones, we should tip our hats to them for caring enough to try until a better solution comes along.
+As these caregivers, appointed by default, sacrifice their health, financial security, and livelihoods for their loved ones, we should tip our hats to them for caring enough to try until a better solution comes along.

 If you enjoyed this post or found it helpful, please share it!